The Importance of Tattoo Aftercare

 What makes tattoos so long-lasting is that they're deep; the ink isn't injected into the epidermis (the top layer of skin), but the dermis (the second, deeper layer of skin).
 Dermis cells are very stable, so the tattoo is practically permanent.

 In the beginning, tattoos were done manually, in which the tattoo artist would puncture the skin with a needle and inject the ink by hand.
 Although, this technique is still used in parts of the world, most tattoo shops use a tattoo machine, which is a handheld electric instrument that uses a tube and needle system.
 On one end of the machine is a sterilized needle, which is attached to tubes that contain ink.
 A foot switch is used to turn on the machine, which moves the needle in and out while driving the ink about 1/8 inch (about 3 millimeters) into your skin.

-After you clean the tattoo, gently pout cold water over it for a few minutes.
+- After you clean the tattoo, gently pour cold water over it for a few minutes.
 The cold water will tighten your pores, which will help the tattoo heal healthily and quickly.
 Some tattoo artists believe that the cold water helps the color set in.

-For the first two weeks after you get your tattoo, keep it away from water as much as possible.
+- For the first two weeks after you get your tattoo, keep it away from water as much as possible.
 Use only your fingers to wash the new tattoo.
-And, blot it dry with a soft towel.
+Be sure to blot it dry with a soft towel.